 As you can see, the entire mattress is customizable, just like our all-latex mattresses.
-If you’re looking for an organic mattress that is at a lower price point when compared to all-latex options, then the Zenspring may be the perfect fit.
-You still have the convenience of customization and the peace of mind that comes with sleeping on all-natural materials, but at a more affordable price.
+If you’re looking for a natural mattress that is at a lower price point when compared to all-latex options, then the SerenitySpring may be the perfect fit.
+You still have the convenience of customization and the peace of mind that comes with sleeping on all-natural materials but at a more affordable price.

 Which Configuration Is Right for Me?

-We have suggestions for you as you choose your Zenspring configuration.
+We have suggestions for you as you choose your SerenitySpring configuration.

 Some things to keep in mind:

 - The less you weigh, the firmer a mattress is going to feel, so be conscious of that when choosing a configuration.

 - It’s important to be aware of your body and how you sleep.
 A stomach sleeper typically needs a firmer configuration than a side sleeper.
 A side sleeper needs to mind their pressure points.
 If you sleep on your side and your mattress is too firm, you’ll wake up with hip and shoulder pain.
 Back sleepers have the most flexibility when it comes to choosing a configuration.